Empowering coastal youth for enhanced coastal and mangrove monitoring amidst massive sargassum landings.

 Budget

-The proposed project is part of a larger project focusing on working with academic institutions and Marine Protected Areas in Mexico to monitor better and predict Sargassum influx into the coast.
+The proposed project is part of a larger project focusing on working with academic institutions and Marine Protected Areas in Mexico to better monitor and predict Sargassum influx into the coast.
 The government of Canada currently funds this project under the NFRF call.
 The goal is to predict sargassum landings with enough precision so teams can coordinate locally for prompt clean-up and reduce negative impacts associated with its decomposition.
-The budget requested here specifically covers an educational component (And the materials requested to make it happen) that arose after working with Indigenous and Local leaders in the community.
-Understanding that monitoring also needs to start within the community and at young ages, the specific project proposed here will cover this significant group currently not covered in the awarded grant.
-That grant will cover other expenses like travel.
+The budget requested here specifically covers an educational component (And the materials requested to make it happen) that arose after working with Local leaders in the community.
+Transportation expenses in the team will include only flights and safe land transportation (buses and taxis- NO private transport rental)

 Project Timeline